 Eastern bluebirds are known to hang out in the Texas Arboretum.

 Great horned owls start courting in the evening; look out for our sometime-resident great horned owl, Athena, nesting in the entryway’s sotol (Dasylirion wheeleri) planter.
-She has been known to arrive in February.
+She typically arrives in February.

 Lesser goldfinches enjoy feasting on the dried seed heads of Maximillian sunflower (Helianthus maximiliani).